Wicca

 2. Acknowledge that Jesus Christ - the son of God - died on the cross and paid for all our sins.
 The good news is that the son of God, the Lord Jesus Christ, paid that penalty for us by shedding His blood and dying upon the cross in our place.
 Jesus Christ was the perfect sacrifice that satisfied God’s demand for justice against our sins.
 Because Jesus did that for us, eternal life is offered to us as a free gift.
 God paid the price for our sin Himself!

-3. Understand that simply choosing to be a better person will not save you.
-The bible states, " For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast," (
+The bible states, " For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast," (Ephesians 2:8-9).
+No one can be saved through their own good works!

 3. Understand that repentance and faith are required for salvation.
 According to the Bible, it is only through repentance and faith in Christ that our sins are forgiven.
+Romans 6:23 says, "the gift of God is eternal life through Jesus Christ our Lord."
+If you will repent and receive Christ as your savior, the Bible says that you can know for certain that you have eternal life (1 John 5:13).

 To repent is simply to make a conscious decision to turn away from sin and to turn toward Christ.
 Repentence involves a change of mind that produces a change in action.
 Repentance normally involves sorrow over our past sins - especially when we realize that Christ died on the cross in our place.
-The Bible say, "...there is joy in the presence of the angels of God over one sinner that repenteth." (
+The Bible say, "...there is joy in the presence of the angels of God over one sinner that repenteth."
+(Luke 15:10)

 Learn more.
 If you'd like to know about the forgiveness of sin that is possible in Jesus Christ, please contact Pastor Robert Hammond at Long Hill Baptist Church, 100 Middlebrooks Ave., Trumbull, CT (203) 268-5104.